 Ahead of Print.
 Articles published online prior to print publication provide readers with original research on areas of importance to the wound care clinician.
 The articles are selected by the editors, available online (www.woundsresearch.com) upon e-publication, and indexed in MEDLINE/PubMed approximately 3 months in advance of print release.

 All articles are peer reviewed by at least 2, and typically 3, referees, who are experts in the field of wound care and related specialties.
+The peer-review process is double-blind, and all authors should submit articles without any identifying information within the body of the paper (ie, names, affiliations, IRB numbers and names, clinical trial registry information, etc.).
 Acceptance is based upon significance and originality.
-If an article is accepted for publication, the corresponding author will be notified by e-mail through Editorial Manager of a tentative publication date and the revision requirements supplied by the peer reviewers.
-Editorial revisions may be made to articles accepted for publication as an aid to clarity.
+If an article is accepted for publication, the corresponding author will be notified via e-mail through Editorial Manager of a tentative publication date and the revision requirements supplied by the peer reviewers.
+Editorial revisions will be made to articles accepted for publication as an aid to clarity.
 If an article is not accepted, the corresponding author will be notified by e-mail through Editorial Manager.